lukebenn/TunerAPI/README.md

 ## Prerequisites

-To use this file on other project you need the following:
+To use this API on other project you need the following:
  - LPC802 MCU
  - MCUXpresso Version 11.1.0 or Later
  - LPC802 SDK
- - C++ project
+ - Your C++ project

 ## Install